hvferreira/cinema-tickets-java/README.md

 - Rejects any invalid ticket purchase requests.
 Identify what should be deemed as an invalid purchase request.

 ## Future Thoughts

---
-- Convert into a Spring Boot Service.
+- Add front-end
-- Add more features to Log in, Payment services and Seat Reservations.
+- Add room size and empty seats